DPP settings

 Step 2.
 Add a CNAME record

-In your DNS provider, create a CNAME pointing your domain to the CRA Evidence CloudFront endpoint:
+In your DNS provider, create a CNAME pointing your domain to the CNAME target shown for your domain in the DPP settings UI:

-Note: this CNAME target is the same for all customers.
+Note: use the exact CNAME target value displayed next to your domain in the DPP settings UI.
 Do not use dpp.craevidence.com.
-TLS will not terminate correctly without the CloudFront SaaS Manager endpoint above.
+TLS will not terminate correctly without the CloudFront SaaS Manager endpoint shown in the UI.

 Step 3.
 Add a TXT record to prove ownership